robodylan/BF-Game-Engine/README.md

 5. "[" Begins while loop

 6. "]" Goes to corresponding begin loop if pointer is not 0, otherwise it continues to the next instruction

+7. "."
+Output the current byte to the screen (Not usually used in this case)

+8. "," Waits for next key typed into console and stores it into byte at pointer